 Friday 1 December (9am)

-If social housing were treated as key public infrastructure, like roads and rail, would be it become a greater priority for investment?
+If social housing were treated as key public infrastructure, like roads and rail, would it become a greater priority for investment?
 The subject of an AHURI Inquiry, this session will articulate the rationale for designing social housing as infrastructure, examine the international evidence and identify appropriate investment pathways.

 Many problems arise from the difference between culturally appropriate Indigenous ways of living and mainstream housing tenancy arrangements.
 This session highlights leading practice in Indigenous tenancy management including a community housing group working with Aboriginal communities to create partnerships with government and outside organisations, and research on supply and management of housing for Aboriginal people.